732A60 > Course information

 • Comparing the problems/methods/approaches you described to the situation/traditions in your own country

-• Providing your own critical judgement about the theories/methods/approaches/guidelines that are present in the literature
+• Providing your own critical judgement about the theories/methods/approaches/guidelines that are present in the literature.

 The paper should be written in RMarkdown or LaTeX and contain all necessary attributes of a paper such as title, author, abstract, references.

-The first submission attempt is through LISAM at latest on 24th of September 2023, 23:59.
+The first submission attempt is through LISAM at latest on September 29 2024, 23:59.

-The second submission attempt is through LISAM at latest on 15th of October 2023, 23:59.
+The second submission attempt is through LISAM at latest on October 27 2024, 23:59.

-The third submission attempt is through LISAM at latest on 11th of February 2024, 23:59.
+The third submission attempt is through LISAM at latest on November 24 2024, 23:59.

 Workshop session